Ruby on Rails with Nginx on Ubuntu 12.04 LTS (Precise)

 Run the Phusion Passenger installer for Nginx:

 The installation process will begin an interactive session that will guide you through the process of building Phusion Passenger.
-When prompted for the Nginx installation method, we recommend you choose “1” for both options to allow the installer to automatically download, compile, and install Nginx for you.
-Unless you have specific needs that would necessitate passing custom options to Nginx at compile time, this is the safest way to proceed.
-Accept the default installation location for Nginx.
+When prompted for the Nginx installation method, it is recommended that you choose 1 for both options to allow the installer to automatically download, compile, and install Nginx for you.

 Enable Passenger Support and Start Nginx